casapps/casspeed/AI.md

 ## Before Starting Work

 1. **Identify template vs AI.md** - template is read-only, AI.md is project spec
-2. **NEVER modify AI.md** - location varies, but it's always read-only
+2. **NEVER modify template file** - location varies, but it's always read-only
 3. **Read AI.md COMPLETELY** - not just parts you think are relevant
 4. **If AI.md missing** - create from template (ONE-TIME), replace all variables
 5. **AI.md is standalone** - does NOT sync with template after creation